AfroQ/bikesharing/README.md

-Summary:

-- There is a high-level summary of the results and two additional visualizations are suggested for future analysis **(5 pt)**
+**Summary:**

+In summary most of the riders using Citibike are male.
+A majority of the riders are subscribers.
+The marketing department has opportunities for improvement.
+Potential additional vizes:

+- Most popular routes (starting and ending locations)
+- Ages of the riders
+- Bikes that are coming up for repair